-This article discusses the size and geometric restrictions that must be considered when determining whether a 3D model is suitable for 3D printing.
-These considerations apply to everyone who want to 3D print their CAD designs, from basic mechanical components to complex architectural pieces.
+This article discusses the size and geometric restrictions that must be considered when determining whether a 3D model is suitable for 3D Printing.
+These considerations apply to everyone who wants to 3D print their CAD designs, from basic mechanical components to complex architectural pieces.

 For a step-by-step guide on exporting your 3D models into the STL file format for 3D printing, click here.

 The table below summarizes the typical build size of the most common 3D printing processes.
 It is important to note that for printing larger parts, industrial printer is typically required, increasing the overall cost.
 As an alternative, the part can be split into 2 or more parts that can be printed separately and later assembled.
 A guide on how to reduce to scale and split a 3D model can be found here.